Phase domain boundary motion and memristance in gradient-doped FeRh nanopillars induced by spin injection

-Within this range of temperatures, the nanopillar is divided into two regions in different phases, as shown schematically in the insets in Fig.~\ref{transition}b.
-As the temperature rises and falls a horizontal phase boundary sweeps up and down the nanopillar.
+Within this range of temperatures, the nanopillar is divided into two regions in different phases.
+As the temperature rises and falls a horizontal phase boundary sweeps up and down the nanopillar, as shown schematically in the insets in Fig.~\ref{transition}b.
+We can gain a clear view of how the phase fraction (or equivalently the position in height of the phase boundary) varies as the temperature changes by noting that the measured resistance is simply the series resistance of the two phase regions (Fig.~\ref{transition}b).
+Superimposed on the resistance change caused by the phase transformation is the usual linear rise in the resistance of a metal as its temperature increases, which is subtracted out.
 The resistance does not vary smoothly with temperature, showing many abrupt jumps and steps that represent the phase boundary jumping between pinning sites as it travels the height of the nanopillar\cite{Uhlir2016}.
-Superimposed on the resistance change caused by the phase transformation is the usual linear rise in the resistance of a metal as its temperature increases.
-When this is subtracted out, we can gain a clear view of how the phase fraction (or equivalently the position in height of the phase boundary) varies as the temperature changes by noting that the measured resistance is simply the series resistance of the two phase regions (Fig.~\ref{transition}b).